plyght/Voxa/README.md

 Voxa is a sleek, lightweight, native macOS Discord client built using SwiftUI.
 Designed for speed, efficiency, and a modern user experience, it brings the best of Discord to your Mac in a fully optimized package.

+## This project is currently not functioning for users with the new Discord UI until the next release.

 ![SCR-20250116-mutv](https://github.com/user-attachments/assets/68c662e9-368b-4e9d-9d8a-ffde4e1b6c06)

 ## This project wouldn't have started without [@AustinGraphics](https://github.com/AustinGraphics), go support him!